What is Grey box, white box and black box pen testing?

 Below, we will explore each methodology in more detail.
 For further information on penetration testing, please read our guide to penetration testing here.

-In a white box test, you give the penetration tester explicit and extensive information about your IT infrastructure and/or target applications.
+With white box test techniques, the penetration tester is given explicit and extensive information about your IT infrastructure and/or target applications.
 This can include network architecture, information about servers and applications, endpoints, security controls, access permissions and so forth.
 This degree of information enables an in-depth and highly targeted test.
 The tester will identify and exploit as many vulnerabilities and threat vectors as possible without spending too much time on discovery and enumeration.

 While this makes for a valuable and comprehensive assurance exercise, one potential downside of white box testing is that the amount of information given to the tester might cause them to approach the exercise differently than a would-be, less-informed attacker, meaning that the focus may not be placed on the highest real-risk areas.
 However, white box testing is extremely valuable for testing during the development phase of new applications and infrastructure as part of a ‘security by design’ approach.

 What is black box pen testing?